Category Archives: grants

 The AHC has completed a project to digitize over 900 negatives from Rawlins-area photographer Frank Meyers.
 Frank J. Meyers (1890-1973) purchased the Rawlins photography business of Hugh J. Rogner in 1923.
 Meyers ran the business for 50 years until his … Continue reading

-Jack Benny on a USO tour, 1945 Another Depression era collection has been processed thanks to the NHPRC grant!
+Another Depression era collection has been processed thanks to the NHPRC grant!
 130 cubic feet of Jack Benny papers have been re-processed, and the finding aid is now available online.
-An … Continue reading
+An inexpensive escape from the challenges of daily life was … Continue reading

 The American Heritage Center has completed a project to digitize the Charles Belden photographs, one of the AHC’s more prominent collections of photographs and negatives.
 Most of the photographs in the collection were take in the 1920s and 1930s on … Continue reading